REPORTS FROM THE RECORDER & ADVERTISING RATES

 On Site Office (limited opening hours) 020 8660 4625

-See also various pictures in this website’s Gallery.
+See also various pictures on this website’s Gallery. (‘Riddlesdown then’ and Riddlesdown now’

-37 acres 14.97 Hectares (Adjoins much larger public open space owned by City of London).
+37 acres 14.97 Hectares (adjoins a much larger public open space owned by City of London Corporation, Tandridge Council and the Whitgift Foundation).

-Open fields and downland, horse rides, (City of London car park at the south eastern end of Riddlesdown Road).
-There are no public WC’s.
+Open fields and downland, horse rides, (City of London car park at the south eastern end of Riddlesdown Road -

 The main part of Riddlesdown was bought by the City of London in 1833 and the purchase resolved the William Hall lawsuit brought against Squire Byron, Lord of the Manor of Coulsdon.